-With Winter right around the corner, we must discuss the dangers not only cold temperatures bring, but also about the dangers high winds present.
-High winds can cause serious injuries on the job site.
-Either by causing someone to slip or by knocking an object over, the possibilities are endless, unless proper procedures are put in place beforehand.
+With Winter right around the corner, we must discuss the dangers not only cold temperatures bring, but also the dangers high winds present.
+High winds can cause serious injuries on the jobsite.
+Either by causing someone to slip or by knocking an object over, there are countless possible injuries that could occur, unless proper procedures are put in place beforehand.

 Hazards Created by High Winds

 During high winds, numerous safety concerns arise.
 Published by the Newfoundland and Labrador Construction Safety Association (NLCSA) this document lists the following areas of concern to watch out for during high winds:

 - Being struck by objects that have falling over

 - Injury to the eyes due to flying dust and dirt